Arthur Conan Doyle: Family life

-In 1885 Doyle married Louisa (sometimes called "Touie") Hawkins (1857–1906).
+In 1885, Doyle married Louisa (sometimes called "Touie") Hawkins (1857–1906).
 She was the youngest daughter of J. Hawkins, of Minsterworth, Gloucestershire, and the sister of one of Doyle's patients.
 Louisa had tuberculosis.
 In 1907, the year after Louisa's death, he married Jean Elizabeth Leckie (1874–1940).
 He had met and fallen in love with Jean in 1897, but had maintained a platonic relationship with her while his first wife was still alive, out of loyalty to her.
-Jean outlived him by ten years, and died in London.
+Most of Doyle's family, including his mother, were aware of the relationship, but it appears to have remained unknown to Louisa.
+Jean outlived her husband and died during wartime on 27 June 1940.

 Doyle fathered five children.
 He had two with his first wife: Mary Louise (1889–1976) and Arthur Alleyne Kingsley, known as Kingsley (1892–1918).
 He had an additional three with his second wife: Denis Percy Stewart (1909–1955), who became the second husband of Georgian Princess Nina Mdivani; Adrian Malcolm (1910–1970); and Jean Lena Annette (1912–1997).
 None of Doyle's five children had children of their own, so he has no living direct descendants.